Hunterdon County, New Jersey: Public transportation

-Limited rail service to the northern part of the county from Newark Penn Station/Pennsylvania Station is provided to High Bridge, Annandale, Lebanon and Whitehouse Station by NJ Transit's Raritan Valley Line.
+Limited rail service to the northern part of the county from Newark Penn Station/New York Penn Station is provided to High Bridge, Annandale, Lebanon and Whitehouse Station by NJ Transit's Raritan Valley Line.

 The Norfolk Southern Railway's Lehigh Line (formerly the mainline of the Lehigh Valley Railroad), runs through Hunterdon County.

 In addition, The Hunterdon County LINK operates demand-response service across the county, as well as fixed-route service in Flemington.
-Trans-Bridge Lines also provides service to the Port Authority Bus Terminal in Midtown Manhattan, as well as several towns/cities west in Pennsylvania.
-Stops include Clinton, Flemington, Lambertville, and Frenchtown.
+Trans-Bridge Lines also provides service to the Port Authority Bus Terminal in Midtown Manhattan, as well as several locations to the west in Pennsylvania, with Stops including Clinton, Flemington, Lambertville, and Frenchtown.

 Government

 County government

 Hunterdon County is governed by a Board of County Commissioners composed of five members who serve three-year terms of office at-large on a staggered basis, with either one or two seats up for election each year on a partisan basis as part of the November general election.
 At an annual reorganization meeting held each January, the Commissioners select one member to serve as the board's director and another to serve as deputy director.
 The Commissioner Board is the center of legislative and administrative responsibility and, as such, performs a dual role.
 As legislators, they draw up and adopt a budget, and in the role of administrators they are responsible for spending the funds they have appropriated.
 As of 2025, Hunterdon County's Commissioners are (with terms for director and deputy director ending every December 31):